-Is double opt-in for companies’ email marketing necessary?
+Is double opt-in for company email marketing necessary?

-With the approval of the GDPR (in May 2018), it became mandatory that the consent to process personal data (also for email marketing campaigns) should be explicit.
+With the approval of the GDPR (in May 2018), it became mandatory for the consent to process personal data (also for email marketing campaigns) to be explicit.

-In other words, a positive action or explicit confirmation from the recipient of the commercial email was needed to carry out the campaigns.
+In other words, a positive action or explicit confirmation from the recipient of the commercial email was needed in order to carry out the campaigns.

 However the GDPR does not mention anywhere that this opt-in (or explicit consent) must be doubled.
-Usually this system implies a double acceptance:
+This system normally implies double acceptance: